barbazul/1kfa/mod_guide_player.md

    - the character is incapacitated
  * **Otherwise**:
    1. The GM describes how the character was wounded
-   2. Lose a Deckahedron card to your *Exhaustion pile* as you would when you lose a Stamina point.
-   3. Place a *Wound token* on your *Exhaustion pile*
+   2. Place a *Wound token* on your *Exhaustion pile*
-   4. Randomly draw a *wound card* from the supply and place it in your *discard pile*.
+   3. Randomly draw a *wound card* from the supply and place it in your *discard pile*.
 It will now start cycling between your Deckahedron and your *discard pile*.